adamhaapala/bitbucket/fallout-hacking-game/README.txt

 Purpose:
-An exercise in recreate, Fallout style hacking game.
+An exercise to recreate a Fallout-style hacking game.

 Thoughts:
-Just trying to recreate the fallout hacking game for sh*ts and giggles.
+Just trying to recreate  a  Fallout-style hacking game for sh*ts and giggles.

 Influences and Sources: